centau/ecr/tut/crashcourse.md

 ## Registry

-The registry stores and manages entities and their components.
-It is used to create entities, change components and view all entities with particular components.
+The registry is a container for entities and their components.

 ```lua
 local registry = ecr.registry()